-CAMRI is located in the Westminster School of Media, Arts and Design at the University of Westminster.
+CAMRI is located in the Westminster School of Media and Communication at the University of Westminster.
 The department was a pioneer in the academic study of media and communication in the UK.
 In the 1970s it launched the UK’s first undergraduate degree in media studies, and provided the majority of the founding editorial team of Media, Culture and Society.

 CAMRI has been a leading centre of media and communications research in the UK for almost 30 years.
 In the most recent Research Excellence Framework (REF 2014), 52 per cent of our research was judged to be "world-leading" (the top rating, ‘four star’), with 87 per cent of the total rated "internationally excellent" (‘three star’).
 The assessment of our impact on society and business was exceptional (87 per cent ‘four star’ and the remainder ‘three star’).